rackerlabs/rackspace-how-to/content/cloud-servers/transfer-files-using-WinSCP.md

     If you don't have permission to write to the server file system, an **Error** dialog box appears.

     **Note**: The lock on the lower right side of the **Commander** window indicates that the connection is secure.
-If you double-click the icon, you see the security features of your connection, such as the encryption algorithm used by sftp.
+If you double-click the icon, you see the security features of your connection, such as the encryption algorithm used by `sftp`.

     If you use WinSCP to connect an ftp server, the lock icon does not appear because ftp doesn't provide secure (encrypted) communication.